 Living with Fahr's

-When you have been diagnosed with Fahr's like a most reactions to a life changing condition it is not uncommon to feel:
+When you have been diagnosed with Fahr's like most reactions to a life-changing condition it is not uncommon to feel:

-- Questioning why it has happened, how you could have prevented, what have you done wrong
+- Questioning why it has happened, how you could have prevented it, what have you done wrong

 All these are part of being human, it is all part of the process of coming to terms with living with Fahr's.
 Admittedly, not everyone will experience all of these, and every person will take their own time going through the process of acceptance of the condition.

 It is important to take care of yourself throughout this, don't deny what you have will impact the way that you live and the way in which you view the world.